2015 New York Mets season: October

-The Mets were the favorites to earn a home-field advantage over the Los Angeles Dodgers in the Divisional Series, but finished 1–5 to end the season.
-This included being swept by the Phillies and dropping a series against the Nationals, which included a no-hitter thrown by Max Scherzer on October 3, which was the second no-hitter thrown against the Mets all season.
+The Mets were the favorites to earn a home-field advantage over the Los Angeles Dodgers in the Division Series, but finished 1–5 to end the season.
+This included being swept by the Phillies and dropping a series against the Nationals, which included a no-hitter thrown by Max Scherzer on October 3, which was the second one thrown against the Mets all season.
 The next day, however, the Mets won 1–0.
-Jacob deGrom pitched 4 shutout innings and the Mets took a combined no-hitter into the 8th, but Clint Robinson singled off Jon Niese to end the no-hitter.
-Curtis Granderson then homered for the only run of the game, and Jeurys Familia earned his 43rd save of the year, tying a club record previously held by Armando Benitez, who recorded 43 saves in 2001.
-The win also gave the Mets 90 victories, which Alderson had predicted of the team in 2014.
-The club ended the regular season with a record of 90–72, making it the first time since 2006 that the Mets won at least 90 games.
+Jacob deGrom pitched 4 shutout innings and the Mets took a combined no-hitter into the 8th, but Clint Robinson singled off Jon Niese to end it.
+Curtis Granderson then homered for the only run of the game, and Jeurys Familia earned his 43rd save of the year, tying a club record previously held by Armando Benítez, who recorded 43 saves in 2001.
+The win also gave the Mets 90 victories, which Sandy Alderson had predicted of the team in 2014.
+The club ended the regular season with a record of 90–72, making the playoffs for the first time since 2006.

 The Mets played the Los Angeles Dodgers in the 2015 National League Division Series, winning in five games.
 Second baseman Daniel Murphy hit three home runs in the series.
 The Mets then swept the Chicago Cubs in the 2015 National League Championship Series.
 Murphy was named the NLCS Most Valuable Player, after he batted .529 in the series and homered in each of the 4 games, bringing his consecutive postseason game home run streak to six games, an MLB postseason record.
 Murphy homered a total of seven times in the two series.
 The Mets would lose in five games to the Kansas City Royals in the 2015 World Series.
 It was the first World Series to feature two expansion teams established after 1960.
 Game 5 was the first game in Mets franchise history to occur in the month of November.

-The 2015 World Series was the only time in the 2010s decade that a New York City team played in a World Series; the Yankees didn't reach the World Series during the decade.
+The 2015 World Series was also the only time in the 2010s decade that a New York team played in a World Series, meaning that the Yankees didn't reach the World Series at all during the decade.